KitSutliff/digital_ocean_showcase/README.md

 ### Debug Mode

-Enable verbose logging by removing the `-quiet` flag when starting the server.
+Enable structured JSON logging by removing the `-quiet` flag when starting the server.
+Logs include contextual fields like connection IDs and client addresses for enhanced debugging.

 ## Project Structure